 Do I understand all fees, charges, and adjustments, and how they may reduce the value of my annuity over time?

-What withdrawal limits exist each year and during the surrender period, and what penalties apply if I exceed them?
+What withdrawal limits exist each year and during the surrender charge period, and what penalties apply if I exceed them?

 Do I intend to keep my money in the annuity long enough to avoid paying surrender charges?